Banking

 Five Questions to Ask Your Banker

 What’s on your XP to-do list as the New Year approaches?
 Year-end giving, for sure.
 Which is precisely why another item should be on your list.
 You need to talk with your banker.
 Why?
-The annual [...]
+The [...]

 You’ve Been Deceived: Three Myths Pastors Believe About Church Giving Technology